 Proficiency in a Major

 In addition to general preparation in the liberal arts, undergraduate and graduate students choose a major field of study in order to develop a more specific competence.
-The College offers undergraduate majors in the traditional liberal arts; career-oriented programs in management, accounting, communication, sport management, and nursing; and a growing number of graduate programs.
+The College offers undergraduate majors in the traditional liberal arts; career-oriented programs in a variety of fields, and a growing number of graduate programs.
 These programs share in the commitment to liberal education and foster the same love of learning as more traditional disciplines.
 Similarly, liberal arts programs seek ways to respond to the career interests of students while preparing them to lead satisfying and intellectually active lives.
 We encourage students to recognize that there are many career opportunities, whatever one’s major, and that the best way to take advantage of those opportunities is to choose a major one finds intellectually stimulating.

 Development of Values

 In addition to the academic priorities outlined above, we at St. John Fisher College are committed to the development of values.
 This emphasis on values derives historically from our religious heritage and is expressed in the motto of the Basilian Fathers: “Teach me goodness, discipline, and knowledge.”
 The Basilian intellectual tradition stresses a fundamental openness in the search for truth, sees no ultimate conflict between religious faith and human knowing, and is receptive to other expressions of religious faith.
 In keeping with that tradition, the College emphasizes the role of religious studies and philosophy in the academic program.
 It also encourages the presence of members of the Congregation of St. Basil and provides an institutional commitment to campus ministry.
 We believe that moral and spiritual growth comes from intellectual inquiry and critical self-awareness.
 The basic values we share as a community are a commitment to the lifelong search for truth, a belief in the dignity of every individual, and an affirmation that service to others is a worthy expression of our humanity.